Chart Color Schemes

 Clear Island Waters displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Clear Island Waters, as per the latest Census, consisted of 63.6% houses and 36.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 50.9% houses and 49.1% other dwellings.
-Home ownership in Clear Island Waters was at 47.3%, with the remaining dwellings either mortgaged (31.4%) or rented (21.2%).
-The median monthly mortgage repayment in the area was $2,167, higher than Non-Metro Qld's average of $1,907.
-Weekly rent figures were recorded at $540 in Clear Island Waters, compared to Non-Metro Qld's $500.
+In Clear Island Waters, as per the latest Census evaluation, 63.6% of dwellings were houses while 36.5% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Non-Metro Qld's 50.9% houses and 49.1% other dwellings.
+Home ownership in Clear Island Waters stood at 47.3%, with mortgaged properties at 31.4% and rented dwellings at 21.2%.
+The median monthly mortgage repayment was $2,167, exceeding Non-Metro Qld's average of $1,907.
+The median weekly rent in the area was recorded at $540, compared to Non-Metro Qld's $500.
 Nationally, Clear Island Waters' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing